devcarlosalberto/chat-real-time-react-and-node/README.md

   npm install
 ```

-It is necessary for react to use port 5173 because the socket.io CORS in the API is configured to receive only requests from http://localhost:5173, change this if you are going to use this code in production.
-And also that the API runs on port 3333 because the interface will try to connect to the socket at the address http://localhost:3333.
+That the API runs on port 3333 because the interface will try to connect to the socket at the address http://localhost:3333.

 After you have installed the dependencies and are aware of the required settings, run the ```npm run dev``` command (you need to use two command terminals) in each folder (/api and /web) so that you can activate the React interface and also the API.
 ## 🔗 Links